mannynotfound/html-hyperdrive/README.md

 Key | Description
 :------- | :----------
-zDepth | The z depth of the total cluster of elements. zoomInCb | Callback fired when an element is clicked and "zoomed" into.
+moveSpeed | Speed for "automove".
+Default is 3 xRange | The range of possible x values (affects how close/far elements are from each other) zDepth | The z depth of the total cluster of elements. zoomInCb | Callback fired when an element is clicked and "zoomed" into.
 Will callback with the obj as first parameter. zoomOutCb | Callback fired when body is clicked from "zoomed" state and return to all elements.